Get the facts about links between alcohol, cancer, heart disease and other health harms.

 - people who are managing mental health or substance use issues

-- people who are taking any other substances or prescription drugs
+- people who are taking any other substances or prescription drugs that can interfere with alcohol

 - people who are driving or operating machinery